 That you see not how near you are the gates

 To you that are outside and are to be

 Rather be then your prayer that you shall have

 Your kingdom undishonored.
-Having all,

 See not the great among you for the small,